 12. Give a name to your Xcode project and then click on Finish

 14. Go through and follow on-boarding flow and then you will see list of collections followed by details.

 Lets try to update an entry here, in doing so, you will see failed message, this is because only HTTP GET/READ is supported against APIs from sandbox system.
 Data modification (create, update, delete, upsert) requests are not allowed.

-Note: All services from sandbox version requires an API key, since we have created this app using Assistant, behind the scene, assistant automatically retrieves API key , we are not manually entering the API key, and this fetched API key is saved withe destination in SAP Cloud Platform mobile services for development and operations.
+Note: All services from sandbox version requires an API key, since we have created this app using Assistant, behind the scene, assistant automatically retrieves API key , we are not manually entering the API key, and this fetched API key is saved withe destination in SAP Cloud Platform mobile services.
 You can always reuse that destinations in other mobile apps.
 For Product version API, its upto publisher to enable API key mandatory in order to access APIs.